- General Info learn about drugs

 Thanks to increased chemical and drug development in the 20th century, more drugs with abuse potential became available.
 LSD, methamphetamine and synthetic opiates are all relatively recent drugs.
 To counter the growing tide of addiction, drug laws became stricter, and drug addiction started to carry a serious social stigma.History of Drug Abuse Quiz question 6

 Fortunately, there are now places to help people with addictions lead a healthy life.
 While early 20th-century society felt drug addiction was a moral flaw, it is now recognized for what it is: a disease.
-Consequently, if you call us at (800) 943-0566, you can find a center that will help you avoid repeating this sad drug abuse history of the world.
+Consequently, if you call us at (800) 943-0566, our treatment support can help locate a center that will help you avoid the pitfalls that beset a world with a longstanding history of substance abuse.

 - Why was beer consumed in ancient Mesopotamia?